Stay Fit During The Holidays: 5 Crucial Habits

-The “ignore everything about real life until the New Year when I can work it off” group.
+- The “ignore everything about real life until the New Year when I can work it off” group.

-Which is why I struggle to write blog posts like these because I disagree with both the mentalities listed above.
+This is why I struggle to write blog posts like these because I disagree with both the mentalities listed above.

 For starters, your body doesn’t work on the “I ate a chocolate bar but I run tomorrow so it balances out” idea.
-Not from a weight loss perspective and not from a health perspective.
+Not from a weight-loss perspective and not from a health perspective.

 Here’s me with my Christmas favorite… homemade perogies!

 [clickToTweet tweet=”Christmas is not about survival.
 Enjoy it & stay true to yourself Eat some damn cookies have an extra drink.
 It’s ok.” quote=”Christmas is not about survival.
 Enjoy it & stay true to yourself Eat some damn cookies have an extra drink.
 It’s ok.”]

-Keep Up Your Workouts But Make Them Quick
+How To Stay Fit During The Holidays – Keep Up Your Workouts But Make Them Quick

 Don’t just stop all activity for the month of December.
 Your body freaks out and it doesn’t do anyone any good.
 Not to mention that exercise has a host of other benefits outside of weight loss that will help you stay happy over the Holidays.
 So stick with your current volume.